3 things my teens and I learned from the Loughlin-Huffman college scandalCindy Price

 Consider having a practical conversation about what’s going to happen during the holiday week.
 (You can also do this before they travel.)

 (While watching cranberries pop on the stove for homemade sauce, or whipping cream for the pies.)

 Having caught up on sleep, your student is ready for a more reflective conversation.
 (Your role is to listen and be a sounding board.)
 How are they feeling about college so far?
 Is there still some homesickness?
 Have they made new friends who feel like “real” friends?

 Settling in takes time, so it’s not necessarily a sign of trouble if your student isn’t wildly enthusiastic about college, but it is important to get a sense of their emotional state and be thinking about how best to support them in a strong finish to the semester.

 On that subject, back to the practical stuff.
 What is their plan for wrapping up coursework and being in a solid position for finals?
 Is there a class where they should be more proactive about getting help — going to office hours, joining a study group, finding a tutor?

 Check in about their tech.
 Is their computer holding up — can they count on it?
 Students still using an old high school laptop may be overdue for a replacement.
 A new laptop or tablet could be in order, or a back-up hard drive or new charger.
 There’s nothing worse than an electronics failure during finals.

 Now that you can get a close-up look, do they seem to be taking care of their health (not always the highest priority for college kids)?
 What are they eating?
 Are they sleeping okay?
 How about exercise?
 They may not think they have time for the latter — you can remind them that being active isn’t a luxury but will actually improve their productivity.

-Find tried-and-true stress-busting tips to share with your student here.
+Find wellness information to share with your student here.

 What's left to say but that you love them?
 (Repeat as needed.)